aimms/documentation/webui/library.rst

 * You can use a translation file (e.g. ‘WebUI/resources/languages/<dialog_actions>.properties’) to provide translations for the various internal action names, containing, for example: :token:`discard-and-continue = Discard and continue`.

-DialogPageOpen
+OpenDialogPage
 ==============

-You can call the procedure :token:`webui::DialogPageOpen` to invoke a `dialog page <page-manager.html#dialog-pages>`_ in a WebUI page.
+You can call the procedure :token:`webui::OpenDialogPage` to invoke a `dialog page <page-manager.html#dialog-pages>`_ in a WebUI page.
 Along with opening the dialog page you can also configure the title and the buttons with a specific callback.

 Arguments
 ---------